info-dpv-intelligence/jobpulse/README.md

 - [ ] Enhanced input validation and error handling
 - [ ] Comprehensive integration test suite

 *Note: This is a demonstration project.*
+*Note: Only the auth-service is suitable for demo purposes.
+The job-service is a boilerplate and not production-ready.*